Javanaut-community/design-patterns/docs/catalog/creational-patterns/singleton-patterns.md

 === "Java"

     ```java
-    --8<-- "com/javadesignpatterns/creational/singleton/Preferences.java"
+    --8<-- "com/javadesignpatterns/creational/singleton/solution/Singleton.java"
     ```

-Explanation:

-- **static instance**: Singleton declares a private static instance of the Singleton class.
+    1. **static instance**: Singleton declares a private static instance of the Singleton class.
 This will hold the sole instance of the class.
-- **Singleton()** marks the constructor as private to prevent instantiation from outside the class.
+    2. **Singleton()** marks the constructor as private to prevent instantiation from outside the class.
-- **static getInstance()**: Singleton is a public static method that controls access to the singleton instance.
+    3. **static getInstance()**: Singleton is a public static method that controls access to the singleton instance.
 This method creates a new instance of the class if one does not already exist, or returns the existing instance if it does.

 ### Usage